 As Jean recounted, less than two weeks after the semester started, career center administrators contacted her and said Oliver would have to enroll in the local public high school to continue at the center.

 Officials cited what they viewed as two legal conflicts.
-They contended that, because he was taking academic classes vocational school, Oliver was no longer a homeschooled student, and consequently he could only register at the regional career center through a local public high school.
+They contended that, because he was taking academic classes and vocational school, Oliver was no longer a homeschooled student, and consequently he could only register at the regional career center through a local public high school.

 (Public school students who get training and take courses at the center are still considered pupils at their local high schools.
 Upon graduation, they receive diplomas issued by their local schools.)